deepaksood619/deepaksood619.github.io/docs/devops/others/servers/apache-server.md

 ### Open file descriptors

 Apache opens a file descriptor for each connection, as well as every log file.
-If your server has a large number of virtual hosts, you may run into a problem with your system-imposed limit, because Apache generates separate log files for each virtual host.[The documentation](https://httpd.apache.org/docs/2.4/vhosts/fd-limits.html) has some useful guidelines about how you can either raise the limit on your system, or [reduce the total number of logs created](http://httpd.apache.org/docs/current/logs.html#virtualhost), by writing all virtual host logs to the same file, and using a script like [split-logfile](http://httpd.apache.org/docs/current/programs/split-logfile.html) for downstream categorization
+If your server has a large number of virtual hosts, you may run into a problem with your system-imposed limit, because Apache generates separate log files for each virtual host.
+[The documentation](https://httpd.apache.org/docs/2.4/vhosts/fd-limits.html) has some useful guidelines about how you can either raise the limit on your system, or [reduce the total number of logs created](http://httpd.apache.org/docs/current/logs.html#virtualhost), by writing all virtual host logs to the same file, and using a script like [split-logfile](http://httpd.apache.org/docs/current/programs/split-logfile.html) for downstream categorization

 [**Errors**](https://www.datadoghq.com/blog/monitoring-apache-web-server-performance/#errors)